slaf-project/slaf/docs/benchmarks/slaf_vs_tiledb_benchmarks.md

 - **5.3x more memory efficient** - SLAF uses only 827MB vs TileDB's 4.4GB peak memory
 - **Optimized chunked processing** with efficient memory management

+### **TileDB to SLAF Conversion**

+Converting from TileDB SOMA to SLAF format is straightforward and efficient:

+**TileDB to SLAF Performance**: synthetic_50k_processed (49,955 cells × 25,000 genes)

+**Migration Benefits:**

+- **Fast conversion**: 50k cell dataset converts in just 2 seconds
+- **Linear scaling**: Performance scales linearly with the number of cells
+- **Simple command**: `slaf convert data.tiledb output.slaf`

+!!! success "Easy Migration from TileDB"

+    Converting from TileDB to SLAF is simple and fast.
+A 50k cell dataset takes only 2 seconds to convert, with linear scaling performance.
+The conversion preserves all data types and metadata while providing significant performance improvements for downstream analysis.

 !!! success "Fast Migration Path"

     SLAF's superior conversion performance enables rapid migration of existing h5ad datasets, with conversion times under 2 seconds for 50k cell datasets and significantly smaller output files.